gvwilson/sensibleadventures/cloudherd/new.md

 Noxy watched, the tiger hopped down off the parapet, disappearing from view with his boy behind him.

 Grappa Gas glanced at Noxy.
-"Your *amma* isn't going to like this."
+"Your *anna* isn't going to like this."

 "Sh."
 Granna Fee waved a hand to quiet him.
 "I'm trying to land."